Click for SR Home Page

 Q: How do I calibrate the USBxCH A/D converters ?

 Even though the USBxCH specs correctly define its input range as +/-4v, calibration is always required for precise counts/volt measurements on any particular system.
-This is because input signal processing usually involves resistors, and even precision tolerance resistors are only available in stock catalog values.
+This is because input signal processing involves resistors, capacitors, and op amps each with their own tolerances.

-Software included with the USBxCH contains a calibration program called CAL that comes in both graphical and command line versions.
-CAL helps calibrate the USBxCH by determining the scale and offset values needed to convert each channel from A/D counts to convenient units such as volts.
+A calibration program is included with the USBxCH sofware.
+Use the Calibrate program to calibrate the USBxCH by determining the scale and offset values needed to convert each channel from A/D counts to convenient units such as volts.
+The scale and offset are then specified in the INI files for the processing utilities.

-A precision voltage reference such as the VREF-399 can be useful for supplying known voltages to the CAL calibration program.
+A precision voltage reference such as the VREF-399 can be useful for supplying known voltages during calibration.

 Q: What length USB cable can I use with the USBxCH ?